Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

-To investigate these mechanisms, one promising approach is to reconstruct developmental learning processes in machines and robots.
-The field of developmental robotics has long pursued this line of research, aiming to replicate human-like learning trajectories in embodied systems \cite{asada2001cognitive, cangelosi2015developmental, sandini2007developmental, prescott2024synthesizing}.
-However, relatively few studies have focused on the co-development of language and motor control under conditions of stimulus poverty.
-Existing work has primarily examined associative mappings between linguistic input and motor commands in one-shot or supervised batch learning schemes \cite{cangelosi2004simulation, sugita2005cross,taniguchi2016spatial, vijayaraghavan2021grounding}.
+\textbf{Synthetic robotics study using active inference:} How can humans develop capacity for compositionality as systematic generalization even with exception-handling through learning from sparse input?
+To investigate this question, one promising approach is to reconstruct developmental learning processes in machines and robots.
+The field of developmental robotics has long pursued this line of research, aiming to replicate human-like learning trajectories in embodied systems \cite{asada2001cognitive, kuniyoshi2006early, sandini2007developmental, prescott2024synthesizing}.
+However, relatively few studies have focused on development of language and motor control under conditions of stimulus poverty.
+Existing work has primarily examined associative mappings between linguistic input and motor commands in one-shot or supervised batch learning schemes \cite{cangelosi2004simulation, sugita2005cross, taniguchi2016spatial, vijayaraghavan2021grounding}.
 These approaches neglect the self-directed, developmental context of infant learning.